The Covert Comic Home Page

 *

-There's nothing I can tell you now that you don't already not know. – To a recently certified CIA case officeress
+There's nothing I can tell you now that you don't already not know. – To a newly certified CIA case officeress.

 *